• Menu

 Developed in 1954 by Charles Andrus, a plant breeder with the USDA (United States Department of Agriculture) in, you guessed it, Charleston, South Carolina.
 Its rind is a light, slightly dusty-looking green.
 According to the USDA, Charleston Gray is in the lineage of a whopping 95 percent of the watermelon grown in the world.

-Chubbiness – seedless, icebox-sized, dark-green rind
+Chubbiness – seedless, icebox-size, dark-green rind

 Chubby Gray